 The jobs can involve travel, and occasional long nights.
-But the reward is that feeling of satisfaction when, despite all the people involved and the many moving parts, the event goes off glitch-free.
+But the reward is that feeling of satisfaction when, despite all the people involved and the many moving parts, an event goes off glitch-free.

 18. Park ranger

 How's this for an out-of-this-world career path?
-The money can seem astronomical, too!
+The money can be astronomical, too.

 16. Graphic designer